 As Isabella did her Basil-tree.

-In the final six lines, or sestet, of this sonnet Wilde describes Keats’ death and how his was the “proudest heart that broke for misery.”
+In the final six lines, or sestet, of this sonnet, Wilde describes Keats’ death and how he was the “proudest heart that broke for misery.”
 Before his death Keats experienced a number of grave losses, see the introduction for more information.
 These losses are thought of as being a catalyst for his contraction of tuberculosis.
 The speaker is feeling deeply emotional as he says these lines and through this emotion states that Keats’ lips were the “sweetest” to speak words of poetry since the ancients in the Greek city of “Mitylene.”

 Keats was the “poet-painter” of England.
 His words created such images that they could be considered as both painting and writing.
-He was able, though his short life, to represent, and emotionally and sensually move the English people.
+He was able, through his short life, to represent, and emotionally and sensually move the English people.

-In the last three lines the speaker references the inscription on Keats’ grave.
+In the last three lines, the speaker references the inscription on Keats’ grave.
 While Keats was dying he asked his friend not to engrave his name on his tombstone but instead the words, “Here lies One / Whose Name was writ in Water.”
 This is an apt choice on the poet’s part as his life was as fleeting and unsteady as water.
 No matter what happens, the speaker vows that he shall “keep thy memory green,” even if he has to cry over Keats’ grave.
 He references the story that was originally told by Bocaccio in the Decameron of Isabella and the Basil-tree.
-In this story Isabella’s lover, Lorenzo, is murdered and she takes his head and places it in the pot of a basil, a plant that represents eternal love.
-After these events Isabella goes mad and eventually dies.
+In this story, Isabella’s lover, Lorenzo, is murdered and she takes his head and places it in the pot of basil, a plant that represents eternal love.
+After these events, Isabella goes mad and eventually dies.
 This poem, “Isabella; or, The Pot of Basil” can be read here.

 About Oscar Wilde

 Oscar Wilde was born Oscar Fingal O’Flahertie Wills Wilde in Dublin, Ireland in October of 1854.
-As a young child Wilde attended Portora Royal School where he was first introduced to Greek and Roman studies, a passion which would stay with him his entire life.
+As a young child, Wilde attended Portora Royal School where he was first introduced to Greek and Roman studies, a passion which would stay with him his entire life.
 He was a bright child and often won awards.
 After graduating, Wilde attended Trinity College in Dublin and while there received the Foundation Scholarship, the highest award given to undergraduate students.
 He would continue to receive awards during his schooling and upon his graduation.
 One of which, the Demyship Scholarship, allowed him to study at Magdalen College in Oxford.

 After graduating from Magdalen, Wilde moved permanently to London.
 In 1881 he published his first collection, Poems.
 The next year Wilde toured America giving a total of 140 lectures in nine months.
 He met with a number of notable literary figures while traveling, including, Oliver Wendell Holmes and Walt Whitman.
 After returning home he continued to lecture, traveling through England and Ireland until 1884.
 It was during this time that Wilde established himself as a leader of the “aesthetic movement,” or the idea that one should live by a set of beliefs advocating beauty as having it’s own worth, rather than as a tool of promotion for other viewpoints.